Why should we run Alaska trails?

 Additionally, we’re good people; every year we dedicate a portion of our proceeds to our buddies in the business of keeping Alaska trails nice.

 But don’t wait.
-With only 48 spots for Summer 2020, this is a week you’ll want to nail down now.
+Between a limited amount of summer and a maximum number of guests, this is a week you’ll want to nail down now.

 What is the schedule for the trip?